cynteo/cab-public-docs/content/reference/security.md

 ## Access Control

-### Azure RBAC

-Control who can:
+### Managed Application Model

+Cynteo Alert Bridge deploys as an **Azure Managed Application**, which means:

+- **Customer Access:** Read-only visibility to deployed resources
+- **No Direct Modification:** Customers cannot change configurations directly
+- **Cynteo Management:** Cynteo Cloud manages the solution lifecycle
+- **Customer Control:** Customers control deployment and can delete at any time

+### What Customers Can See

+✅ **Read Access:**
+- Resource existence and status
+- High-level metrics and health
+- Deployment information
+- Billing and usage data

+❌ **No Access:**
-- View Logic App workflow
+- Logic App workflow details or code
-- Modify configuration
+- Function App code and variables
+- Storage account contents
+- Key Vault secrets
-- Access run history
+- Run history with sensitive data
-- Manage credentials

-### SolarWinds Permissions
+### ITSM Platform Permissions

-API token should have:
+The API token provided during deployment should have:
-- ✅ Create incidents
+- ✅ Create incidents/tickets
-- ✅ Update incidents
+- ✅ Update incidents/tickets
-- ✅ Add comments
+- ✅ Add comments/notes
 - ❌ Delete incidents (not required)
 - ❌ Manage users (not required)